Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the rules on trade union recognition?

-- a basic-level trade union committee may be established voluntarily by two or more members; or
+- a basic-level trade union committee may be separately set up by the employees;

 What are the rules on collective bargaining?